rvm/rvm-site/content/set/do.md

 - `--summary` - hide output and display summary of failures/success list only
 - `--yaml`    - hide output and display yaml summary of failures/success list only
 - `--json`    - hide output and display json summary of failures/success list only

+## Caveats

+If using the set do operation when scripting, use rvm-exec (usually installed to `~/.rvm/bin/rvm-exec`).
+Using `~/.rvm/bin/rvm` instead will cause RVM to spawn a bash shell, which is undesireable in the context of process monitoring.

 ## Examples: